smartcontractkit/documentation/docs/Node Operators/running-a-chainlink-node.md

 >
 > You will need to send some ETH to your node's address in order for it to fulfill requests.
 You can view your node's ETH address when the node starts up or on the Configuration page of the GUI.

 You can now connect to your Chainlink node's UI interface by navigating to [http://localhost:6688](http://localhost:6688).
 If using a VPS, you can create a [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) to your node for `6688:localhost:6688` to enable connectivity to the GUI.
 Typically this is done with `ssh -i $KEY $USER@$REMOTE-IP -L 6688:localhost:6688 -N`.
 A SSH tunnel is recommended over opening up ports specific to the Chainlink node to be public facing.
-See our [Best Security and Operating Practices](../best-security-practices/) page for more details on how to secure your node.
+See the [Security and Operation Best Practices](../best-security-practices/) page for more details on how to secure your node.